October Technology 2019

 Where Do We Start?

-For freshmen, the iPads purchased through Bellarmine are restricted.
-Students can install all the apps approved for school use using Meraki Systems Manager.
+For freshmen, the iPads are restricted.
+Students can install all the apps approved for school use using JAMF for Student (the "Student" app).
 Restricted iPads have the App Store hidden, so students are prevented from adding apps for entertainment or social media.
-Students who buy their iPads elsewhere are not restricted, although they can be.

 Starting Freshmen with restricted iPads helps to reduce the distractions that iPads can bring into the classroom, home and other study environments.
 The decision to turn off restrictions belongs to parents.
-Parents can request that restrictions be dropped, or added, at any time by sending an email request to Bellarmine IT staff..
+Parents can request that restrictions be dropped, or added, at any time by calling Bellarmine IT staff.

 iPad Restriction Settings

 In addition to the school placing restrictions on iPads, parents can manage their own set of restrictions under the general settings of an iPad.
+Look for them under the "Screen Time" menu.
 These restriction settings allow a parent to setup an access password to the iPad.
 Using that password, a parent can control the apps that a student can use, among other things.
+Be sure to take note of this password.
+The only way to recover an iPad with a forgotten parental restriction code is to wipe the iPad.

 Parental Option - Using Restriction Settings: If you would like assistance setting up parent restrictions, you can contact Chelsey Rosario.
 Have your son or daughter bring an iPad to the Technology Support Center and we can restrict it to your specifications.
 We are also available to answer your questions if you would like to setup the restrictions yourself at home.
 Care should be taken.
 Too many restrictions could keep an iPad from functioning properly at school.

-If you decide to use parental restrictions, it is helpful if you email the restriction code to the Chelsey Rosario (RosarioC@bellarmineprep.org) If you share the code with us, we will better be able to support your son or daughter when he or she has technical problems.
+If you decide to use parental restrictions, it is helpful if you email the restriction code to Chelsey Rosario (RosarioC@bellarmineprep.org) If you share the code with us, we will better be able to support your son or daughter when he or she has technical problems.
 The YouTube video below will help you further explore the restriction options available to you.
+The video shows an iPhone, but the information applies equally well to restricting an iPad.

 Bellarmine uses a filtering system that limits Internet access at school.
 One set of filters protects students from harmful Internet content in accordance with the Federal CIPA law (Children's Internet Protection Act).
 The other set of filters increase productivity by limiting access to entertainment.